vim-volt/volt/README.md

 See `volt help profile` for more detailed information.

-## :tada: Join development
+## :tada: Contribution

-If you want to join developing volt, you can setup like:
+If you want to contribute to volt, you can setup like:

 ```
 $ make setup